AAUW Election: FAQ

 Comments on the proposed Public Policy Priorities changes are reviewed by the AAUW Public Policy Committee and national staff.
 Comments from the proposed bylaws changes are reviewed by the AAUW Governance Committee and national staff.
 Both committees report on the findings from the comments, and the final proposals, to the national Board of Directors.

-All voting will take place online in April and May 2021 unless a member sends a specific request to AAUW for a paper ballot.
-All members without an email address on file with AAUW national will receive notification of the vote by mail.
+All voting will take place online (computer or mobile device) starting April 7 unless a member sends a specific request to AAUW for a paper ballot.
+All members without an email address on file with AAUW national will receive a ballot by mail.

 Many branches organize a voting day, which can easily be done via Zoom or another videoconference platform.
 Schedule this as part of a branch meeting and have everyone vote online together!